Human mitochondrial molecular clock: Estimating based on AMH archaeology

-Anatomical modern humans (AMH) spread out of Africa and over a large area of Eurasia and left artifacts along the northern coast of the Southwest, South, Southeast and East Asia.
+Anatomically modern humans (AMH) spread out of Africa and over a large area of Eurasia and left artifacts along the northern coast of the Southwest, South, Southeast and East Asia.
 Cann, Stoneking & Wilson (1987) did not rely on a predicted TCHLCA to estimate single-nucleotide polymorphism (SNP) rates.
 Instead, they used evidence of colonization in Southeast Asia and Oceania to estimate mutation rates.
 In addition they used RFLP technology (Restriction fragment length polymorphism) to examine differences between DNA.
 Using these techniques this group came up with a TMRCA of 140,000 to 290,000 years.
 Cann et al. (1987) estimated the TMRCA of humans to be approximately 210 ky and the most recent estimates Soares et al. 2009 (using 7 million year chimpanzee human mtDNA MRCA) differ by only 9%, which is relatively close considering the wide confidence range for both estimates and calls for more ancient TCHLCA.